 The flipbook was designed using a colour palette that adjusts to all forms of colour-blindness

 Imagine that you're in front of a group of forty people.
-In the next few hours, you're meant to discuss with them what are the main issues that their community is facing, what are solutions that they could put in place, and how.
+In the next few hours, you're meant to discuss with them what are the main issues that their community is facing, what are the solutions that they could put in place, and how.
 What do you do?
 How do you structure the conversation?
 And how do you ensure that everyone has a say?

 Situations like these are why the ICRC put together the Participatory techniques flipbook.
 The flipbook contains dozens of one-page techniques, which can be used to build trust or break the ice; map out or identify issues; and analyze or dig deeper into issues.
 Icons on the top left of each page indicate if a technique can be used with illiterate participants, if it can be adapted to younger audiences, or if it can be used to discuss sensitive issues.